CIK data raises new suspicions of electoral irregularities: At some places, one voter voted every 53 seconds.

 TI BiH therefore called on the CEC for further investigation because the suspicious turnout of 50 seconds per voter was one of the reasons cited in the decision to annul the elections in Doboj in 2020.

-TI BiH previously called on the CEC to investigate suspicions of electoral manipulations and published an analysis of vote distribution in relation to turnout which shows an unnaturally high share of votes for the candidate who won the most votes at a turnout that is several times higher than average.
-At 40 polling stations where the SNSD candidate achieves an advantage of 70% or more, the turnout is far greater than average, and new data on reported turnout at different intervals raises further suspicion.
+TI BiH previously called on the CEC to investigate suspicions of electoral manipulations and published an analysis of vote distribution in relation to turnout which shows an unnaturally high share of votes for the candidate who received the most votes at a turnout that is several times higher than average.
+At 40 polling stations where the SNSD candidate achieves an advantage of 70 percent or more, turnout is far higher than average, and additional suspicion is raised by new data on reported turnout at different intervals.

 It should be noted that the CEC initiated proceedings ex officio due to suspicions that the rules of the electoral process were violated, and in recent days, CEC members have been presenting scandalous information about the extent of electoral manipulations.
 We remind you that 1,660 voters were discovered who allegedly voted and were signed, even though they do not have any valid personal documents.